CyberHawks-IIT/AttackerVMs/README.md

 6. Shutdown and create template

 ## Windows Server 2022
+Note: When adding a cloud-init drive to your Windows VM, use SCSI.
+There's a known issue with IDE where ID 0 conflicts with 1 and 2 conflicts with 3, and you're probably already using 0 and 2.
 1. Install base OS
 2. Check for updates and install all updates - may need to be done multiple times
 3. Permanently disable Windows Defender: Start > gpedit.msc > Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus - set "Turn off Windows Defender" to Enabled